 Will old PSLE papers still be useful for practice?

 Partially useful, but requires careful selection.
-Questions on Speed and Cells should be skipped entirely since these topics are no longer tested.
-Other topics remain relevant, so focus on question types that test application and reasoning rather than pure recall.
+Questions on Speed should be skipped entirely since this topic is no longer tested.
+For Science, de-prioritise heavily term-based cell questions if they do not match the current syllabus focus, and prioritise question types that test application and reasoning rather than pure recall.
 The SEAB website provides updated information on current exam formats and sample papers.

 Should I start PSLE preparation earlier because of the changes?